WKU-ACM/physical-web/documentation/android_client_walkthrough.md

 Please note that this app has been targeting Android L release (21) and has been tested primarily on the Nexus 5.

 ## Building
-First, download the Android SDK if you have not already and install the Extras and the API for your version of Android.
+First, download the Android SDK if you have not already and install the Extras and Android L packages.
 These steps assume you are building on Linux.
 ```
 $ wget http://dl.google.com/android/android-sdk_r23.0.2-linux.tgz
 $ tar zxvf android-sdk_r23.0.2-linux.tgz
 $ cd android-sdk-linux/tools/
 $ ./android &
+$ echo "Use the GUI for this step!"
 ```

 Next, download the source from github and build the client using gradle.
 ```
 $ git clone https://github.com/google/physical-web
 $ cd physical-web/android/PhysicalWeb/
-$ echo 'sdk.dir=/path/to/android/sdk' > local.properties
+$ echo "sdk.dir=/path/to/android/sdk" > local.properties
 $ ./gradlew
+$ ./gradlew build
 ```